muhammed-nafihe/Sales-and-Customer-Dashboard/README.md

 ## Customer Dashboard

 ### Purpose
-The customer dashboard provides a comprehensive view of customer data, trends, and behaviors, aiding marketing teams and management in understanding customer segments and enhancing customer satisfaction.
+The customer dashboard provides a comprehensive view of customer data, trends, and behaviours, aiding marketing teams and management in understanding customer segments and enhancing customer satisfaction.

 ### Key Features
-1. **KPI Overview**: Displays the total number of customers, total sales per customer, and total number of orders for both the current year and the previous year.
+1. **KPI Overview**: Displays the total number of customers, total sales per customer, and total number of orders for the current and previous years.
 2. **Customer Trends**: Shows monthly data for each KPI, identifying the months with the highest and lowest sales.
-3. **Customer Distribution by Number of Orders**: Represents customer behavior by the number of orders placed, providing insights into customer loyalty and engagement.
+3. **Customer Distribution by Number of Orders**: Represents customer behaviour by the number of orders placed, providing insights into customer loyalty and engagement.
 4. **Top 10 Customers by Profit**: Highlights the top 10 customers who have generated the highest profits for the company.

 ## Design & Interactivity Requirements